shamalja/filestack-snippets/content/blogs/quick-bulk-image-upload/demo/readme.md

 3. **Open in Browser:**

-- Double-click the index.html file or serve it via a local web server.
+- Double-click the `index.html` file or serve it via a local web server.
+(Using a local server is recommended, as some features may not function correctly when opened directly in the file explorer.)

 ### Dependencies